hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

     An address is equivalent to a node id.

-Viewing Data In A Node
+Viewing Data in a Node
 ----------------------

 Using the `sawtooth state list` command show above, copy the node id you want to